KQM-git/TCL/docs/evidence/characters/pyro/klee.md

 **Last tested:** <VersionHl date="2021-03-16" />

 **Theory:**
-This is an independent verification of @Steph's findings, that Klee's mines that normally have separate ICD's have trouble applying their pyro application \(for the purpose of breaking elemental shields\) if they detonate on an enemy too quickly i.e. on the same frame.
+This is an independent verification of @Steph's findings, that Klee's mines that normally have separate ICD's have trouble applying their Pyro application \(for the purpose of breaking elemental shields\) if they detonate on an enemy too quickly i.e. on the same frame.

 **Evidence/Method:**
-I detonated all 8 of Klee's mines into a hydro abyss mage using Anemo MC's burst.
+I detonated all 8 of Klee's mines into a Hydro abyss mage using Anemo MC's Burst.
 Then I measured how many U's worth of shield was damaged by counting pixels.
-Note it takes 24U of pyro to completely break a hydro abyss mage's shield.
+Note it takes 24U of Pyro to completely break a Hydro abyss mage's shield.

-1st Attempt: [https://i.imgur.com/mUlLZhI.jpeg](https://i.imgur.com/mUlLZhI.jpeg) note: the anemo also damages the shield.
+1st Attempt: [https://i.imgur.com/mUlLZhI.jpeg](https://i.imgur.com/mUlLZhI.jpeg) note: the Anemo also damages the shield.
 I will make note if it did this.
 Here it didn't.
-Frame 1 is always one frame before the first bomb reaches & deals dmg to the abyss mage. on Frame 5 it dealt 2U's worth of pyro damage.
+Frame 1 is always one frame before the first bomb reaches & deals dmg to the abyss mage. on Frame 5 it dealt 2U's worth of Pyro damage.
 Total only 5U of shield damage.

 2nd Attempt: [https://i.imgur.com/GmHWMON.jpg](https://i.imgur.com/GmHWMON.jpg) 1U of dmg on frame 2, 2U's worth on frame 4 and 6.
 Totalling 5U from bombs.